MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/filters-v2.md

 ms.custom:
 ms.assetid:
 search.appverid: MET150
-description: "Learn about how to use filtering for cmdlets in the Exchange Online module."
+description: "Learn about how to use filtering for cmdlets in the Exchange Online V2 module and V3 module."
 ---

 # Filters in the Exchange Online PowerShell module